Ireland to limit indoor bar, restaurant service to vaccinated people

-DUBLIN, June 29 (Reuters) - Ireland is to restrict indoor dining in bars and restaurants to those who are fully vaccinated or who have previously been infected by COVID-19, Prime Minister Micheal Martin announced on Tuesday.
+DUBLIN (Reuters) -Ireland is to restrict indoor drinking and dining in bars and restaurants to those who are fully vaccinated or who have previously been infected by COVID-19, Prime Minister Micheal Martin announced on Tuesday.

+The move is part of a more cautious approach to the easing of COVID-19 restrictions due to concerns about the spread of the Delta variant of the coronavirus.

 Martin said indoor dining would not be reopened on Monday as planned but would be delayed until a new system of vaccine certification has been implemented.